0xv3n4/hybrid-car-gallery/README.md

 ## Features ##

+- ### Login and Signup ###
+- ### Manage advertisement as an Admin ###
+- ### Buy , Rent Cars in stock. ###
+- ### Add Cars in stock, sell or lease ###

 ## Conclusion ##

+In this context I responsible for all of Swift UI mechanism for developing IOS app for Iphone devices.

+I designed and developed this project to enhance my engineering career while I was still a student.
+I learned lots of information about Swift language and Mobile application development.
+I hope it was useful.

 ## Contact Me ##

 #### *_Boran Akova_* ####
 #### You can find me on  *_[![LinkedIn][1.2]][1]_* ####
+## akova.boran@gmail.com ##

 [1.2]: https://img.shields.io/badge/-in-blue
 [1]: https://www.linkedin.com/in/boran-akova-328477171/